Diesel-Net/fleet/README.md

 You will need to have the ansible-vault password file configured on your machine.
 Please read the relevant [ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/vault.html#setting-a-default-password-source) for more information.
 It is typically a good idea to test changes against the `development` inventory.

+Test the "bootstrap" playbook against the `development` host group
 ```bash
 ansible-playbook .ansible/bootstrap.yaml --inventory .ansible/inventories/proxmox.yaml --limit development
 ```